Are you one of those anglers who are keen to try kayak fishing but are a little apprehensive about stability?

-Accessing your gear is more straightforward if you can move around on your yak.
+- Accessing your gear is easier if you can move around on your kayak.

 What is the best kayak to stand up in?

 It depends on what you’re looking for and what’s important to you.
-There’s no one yak out there that is the “best” kayak to stand up in.
+There’s no one kayak out there that is the “best” kayak to stand up in.

-All the yaks in this review are good for standing casts, but if I were to choose one, I’d go for the Old Town Sportsman.
+All the kayaks in this review are good for standing casts, but if I were to choose one, I’d go for the Old Town Sportsman.
 That kayak is simply a fishing beast.

 What is the most stable fishing kayak?

 Again, there isn’t a clear winner, and you’d have to test them all to find out.
-That said, you should look for kayaks with the widest hulls for the best possible primary stability.
+That said, you should look for a sit-on-top kayak with a wide hull for the best possible primary stability.

 Do fishing kayaks capsize?